andrewrk/chem/README.md

     Takes into account scale and current frame.
     Does not take into account rotation.

+`Sprite::hitTest(vec2d)`

+    Returns boolean of whether the point is inside the bounding box of the sprite.
+    Takes into account scale and current frame.
+    Does not take into account rotation.

 `Sprite::setVisible(visible)`

     Hides the sprite but keeps it ready to display again.